forestryio/jekyll-menus/README.md

 ## Installation

-To install Jekyll Menus, you should either have [Ruby, and RubyGems](https://jekyllrb.com/docs/installation/#install-with-rubygems) installed, or we recommend installing, and using [Bundler](https://bundler.io/#getting-started).
-Bundler is also what Jekyll will prefer you to use by default, and it is a very common dependency manager for Ruby.
+To install and use Jekyll Menus, you should either have Ruby, and either [RubyGems](https://jekyllrb.com/docs/installation/#install-with-rubygems), or we recommend using [Bundler](https://bundler.io/#getting-started).
+Bundler is what Jekyll will prefer you to use by default if you `jekyll new`.

 ### Using Bundler

-You can add Jekyll Menus gem to the `jekyll_plugins` group in your Gemfile:
+You can add our gem to the `jekyll_plugins` group in your `Gemfile`:

 ```ruby
 group :jekyll_plugins do